fgcz/rawDiag/README.md

 An R package for Diagnostic Plots for Mass Spectrometry Data

 ## Requirements
 for Windows/Linux/MacOSX platforms

+Due to license reason, we can not distribute Thermo Fisher Scientific software with the *rawDiag* package.

-The *New RawFileReader from Thermo Fisher Scientific* (see http://planetorbitrap.com/rawfilereader) have to be installed to use the R function `read.raw`.
+The *New RawFileReader from Thermo Fisher Scientific* (see http://planetorbitrap.com/rawfilereader) have to be downloaded and installed to use the R function `read.raw`.

-for Linux (Debian) system follow:
+for Linux (Debian) system run the following code snippet:
 ```
 apt-get update \
   && apt-get install mono-complete vim less unzip r-base -y \